 Whether living on or off campus, in a city or suburb, students have many options in terms of "getting around".
 Because Australia is extremely large and sparsely populated, transportation in Australia is exceedingly well-developed.
 Without a competent transportation system, it would be impossible to reach many of the more remote destinations in the country.
-For this reason, Australia has an extensive transportation system, as outlined below:
+For this reason, Australia has an extensive transportation system:

 A bicycle can be a great way to get around campus and the local area around a student’s university.
 Whether the campus is based in the middle of a city or in the suburbs, a bike is economical and a good way to get some exercise.
 Cyclists in some states are legally obligated to wear a helmet when riding their bikes, but it is a good idea to always wear a helmet, whether or not the law requires it.
 Cyclists should also always take care to observe the law of the road.
 As with any personal property, students should take care to lock their bikes up when they are not using it.
 A good lock can be bought relatively cheaply.